-Today’s topic is all about conducting virtual experiences.
+Today’s topic is all about conducting great virtual school tours.

 I just got off the phone with a childcare center and we were talking about what they could do in order to still generate enrollments in the coming months.
 Unfortunately, based on where they are in the US, their center is currently closed.

-Historically speaking, the process for enrolling in a childcare center would be that a family or parent would submit a lead (whether that was filling out a form or calling in) and they would say they’d love a tour to learn a little bit more about your center.
-They would schedule an appointment, go in and get a tour of the facility, possibly meet the teacher or the director.
+Historically speaking, the process for enrolling in a childcare center would be simple.
+A family or parent would submit a lead (whether that was filling out a form or calling in).
+Then they would say they’d love a tour to learn a little bit more about your center.
+They would schedule an appointment, go in and get a tour of the facility.
+Additionally, they would also possibly meet the teacher or the director.
 And then be able to kind of have that I guess, sales/closing conversation.

 Well, if you’re in an area and then it states that is still hit pretty hard by COVID, families are not thinking about coming in and taking a tour at this moment.
 That’s just not something that’s at the forefront of their mind.
-So, what I would recommend doing is looking at how can you have that virtual experience.
+So, what I would recommend doing is looking at how can you have virtual school tours.

-When I look at trying to replicate something that was normally done in person in a virtual environment, you really have to start to think through all the little intricacies and to see how you could even come anywhere close.
+When you try to replicate something that was normally done in person in a virtual environment, you really have to start to think through all the little intricacies.
+And see how you could even come anywhere close.

 Let’s kind of talk this through.
-If you have any kind of business that had anything virtual in the past, it’ll be a little bit easier to grasp.
-However, if your business was largely reliant on people coming into a physical location, you’re going to want to look at changing things up a little bit so that you can offer some kind of virtual experience.
+If you have a business that had anything virtual in the past, it’ll be a little bit easier to grasp.
+However, if your business was largely reliant on people coming into a physical location, you’re going to want to look at changing things up.
+You can offer some kind of virtual experience.

 With the childcare center, there are a few different things that you could do from a virtual standpoint.